howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 </Instruction>

-Now just like you did with `link`, you are going to write the Nexus type definition for the `User` type using the `objectType` function.
+Now just like you did with `Link`, you are going to write the Nexus type definition for the `User` type using the `objectType` function.

 <Instruction>